Jason Atkinson

 Jason Atkinson (born November 6, 1970) is an American politician in the US state of Oregon.
-The Republican grew up in the Southern Oregon city of Ashland.
-He served as a senator in the Oregon State Senate from 2001 to 2013.
+A member of the Republican party, Atkinson served as a senator in the Oregon State Senate from 2001 until 2013.
 He ran unsuccessfully for the Republican nomination for Governor of Oregon in 2006.
 He stated his intention to run in the 2010 Oregon gubernatorial election, but withdrew from the race in 2009.

 He unsuccessfully ran for Congress in Oregon's 2nd congressional district in 2020.

+Early life

+Born in Sacramento, California, Atkinson grew up in the Southern Oregon city of Ashland.

 Political career

 In 1998, Atkinson was elected to his first public office as a member of the Oregon House of Representatives.
 He served as a Republican representing District 51, which includes Jackson and Josephine counties.
 He served one term before election to the Oregon State Senate in 2000.
 Atkinson was elected from District 25, once again representing Jackson and Josephine counties in Southern Oregon.
 In 2002, the district was changed to District 2.
 Atkinson was re-elected to a second four-year Oregon Senate term without opposition in 2004.
 In the State Senate he has served as Deputy Majority Leader, Majority Whip and Committee Chair.

 In 2006, Atkinson ran for the Republican nomination for Governor of Oregon.
 He finished third of the eight candidates, with 22% of the vote, behind the nominee, Ron Saxton, who garnered 43% and Kevin Mannix, who received 30%.

 Atkinson won reelection to the Oregon Senate in 2008.
 He did not run for reelection in 2012.
-He was a candidate for congress in 2020.
+He was a candidate for Congress in 2020.